devmonstr/my-app-nostr/README.md

-# my-app-nostr
+# nvrs-nostr-address

 [Live Demo](https://nvrs.xyz)

 ## About

-**my-app-nostr** is a web application that enables users to obtain free [Nostr](https://nostr.com/) addresses using the [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) protocol.
+**nvrs-nostr-address** is a web application that enables users to obtain free [Nostr](https://nostr.com/) addresses using the [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) protocol.
 With simple registration and instant address assignment, anyone can get their own NIP-05 identifier—no cost, no hassle.

 ## Features